 At 7:30 am, the 1st Battalion had reached its target, a sector forming an arc to the east of the creek andHau du Hautin south and east along theBois deLimor.
 At 10.30 am, it was the turn of the 3rd battalion reached its objective on the right flank of the508th PIRin a few hundred meters north of theDranguerie.

+Behind the lines, engineering eventually consolidate the bridge.Colonel Lewiswas waiting to pass the anti-tank guns.
+The column of vehicles began moving at 17:40 pm.
+During the night, the HQ was moved to 2 km at south of the bridge to Etienville.
+At 20:00 pm, the 2nd Battalion raise the507th PIR to Vindefontaine and establish a roadblock.
 The situation was stable on the line.
 The regiment remained in line with very little activity until 2 July 44.
 The Germans launched against any attack.
 Only fire and mortar guns by it which is met by the American artillery.
 The last mission of theNormandycampaign was set July 3.
 The 82nd was to take the heights near theHaye du Puits.
 The objective of the325th GIRwas to take the Hill 95near the village ofSt.
 Catherineat about 1900 meters from Haye du Puits.
 On the left flank was the90th Infantry Division, right, the507th PIR.
 The attack was preceded by a barrage of artillery and mortar at 5:15 am.
 The air support initially scheduled was canceled due to poor weather conditions.
 At 6:30 am, the regiment was attacked, the 1st Battalion on the left, the 2nd and 3rd right back.
 The 1st Battalion, after a slow start across the creek near theDranguerieeventually move without encountering strong resistance.
 The 2nd Battalion had more difficulty.
 The 3rd Battalion was therefore ordered to fill the space between them.
 However, information came to disturb the regiment's HQ.
 The troops of the90thhave not followed suit.
 The regiment had therefore these highly exposed flanks.
 At 16:00 pm, the 2nd Battalion was north ofFaudemer, west of the city.
 At 17:00 pm, the HQ of the regiment was notified that his objective had changed.
 He had taken the city ofPotteryto 3400 meters from its main objective.
 The505thhadtook the Hill 131 to 4000 meters from theHaye du Puits.
 The507thand508thwere targets in the south-east of the hill.
 This change in the program of the division was that the slopes to the west and east should be protected for the night while the90thto join the lines.
 The325thwas therefore ordered to occupy an area north-east ofPotteryincludingFaudemer.
 The 1st and 2nd Battalion continued their advance towards howeverPotteryat 22:00 pmthe attack was blocked at 550 meters from the city.
 Companies were out of breath.
 The 3rd Battalion was sent in first line.

 In the early morning of July 4, the attack resumed on 1st and 3rd Battalion forward, the 2nd kept in reserve.
 At 12:00 PM, thePotteryis taken.